wasp-workshop/wasp-workshop.github.io/call_for_papers.md

 ## Submission Details
 {: style="text-align: justify"}
+The conference proceedings will be published in the [LNCS series](https://www.springer.com/gp/computer-science/lncs).

+{: style="text-align: justify"}
 Submitted papers must not substantially overlap with previously published or currently under review papers for journals or conferences.
 The only accepted format for submission is pdf.